A local depth measure for general data: Local Depth Regions

 \section{Local Depth Regions}

-In this section we define the \textit{$\alpha$ local depth inner region at locality level $\beta,$} which will be instrumental in making applications of local depth functions.
-Ideally, these central regions will be invariant of the coordinate system and nested.
+In this section we define the \textit{$\alpha$ local depth inner region at locality level $\beta.$} Ideally, these central regions will be invariant of the coordinate system and nested.
 We also study, under mild regularity conditions, the asymptotic behavior.

-Denote by $LD^{\beta}$ a local depth measure and $ELD^{\beta}$ its empirical counterpart.
-In particular, one can consider the integrated dual local depth defined in Section \ref{IDLD}.